 Most of the actions outlined in the EAP reduce the City's share of contributions to climate change.
 The contribution of City emissions from various sectors of the community show that the majority are from buildings, followed by transportation.
-Current core functions in the City require the use of fossil fuels during the transition to electrification when replacement technologies not currently available.
+Current core functions in the City require the use of fossil fuels during the transition to electrification where replacement technologies are not currently available.